ariel-fu/os/lab/lab4.md

 disk.
 The inode file length itself will change, so don't forget to update this as well.

+You should truncate file names that are too long.

 ### Delete files
 Finally, you will need to support deleting files from the root directory with the `unlink` system call.
 If no processes have a reference to the